Vani Bhojan: Career

 where she played three characters, Nandhini, Lakshmi and Jhansi.

 In 2017, she was seen in the Telugu film Prema.
 After having completed Deivamagal and Lakshmi Vanthachu, she appeared as a judge in Asathal Chutties on Sun TV and Kings of Comedy Juniors 2 on Vijay TV along with Robo Shankar and Erode Mahesh.
 However, in the middle of 2019 citing date issues, she stepped out of the film.
 Consequently, her first appearance in a lead role was in 2019, in the Telugu film Meeku Maathrame Cheptha along with Tharun Bhascker.
 The film was a commercial success.

 Bhojan was ranked in The Times Most Desirable Women on Television at No. 1 in 2017 and No. 3 in 2018 and 2019.

 In 2020, she debuted in Tamil film Oh My Kadavule opposite to Ashok Selvan. which was a success at the box office in 2020 and she was nominated Siima for Best Supporting Actress.
 In the same year, she appeared as the lead in the crime thriller film Lock Up along with Vaibhav, due to COVID-19 film released on Zee5 and the Tamil web series Triples opposite to Jai released on Hotstar.
 In 2021, she paired up again with Vaibhav for the ZEE5 film Malaysia to Amnesia.
 She then acted in Raame Aandalum Raavane Aandalum produced by Suriya's 2D Entertainment, which released on Amazon Prime and she acted journalist in this movie.

 Bhojan was confirmed film Karthik Subbaraj's Mahaan (2022) with her role reported to be Vikram's love interest; however her scenes did not make the final cut.
 Bhojan's next release was the crime thriller web series Tamil Rockerz (2022) with Arun Vijay. she played the role of a forensic officer.
 She played as Bharath's wife in Miral (2022) and Love (2023).
 Next, Vani Bhojan as the female lead starred in the drama film, Anjaamai (2024).
-She was cast in the comedy film in the Sundar C's Gangers (2025).
+She was cast in the action comedy film in the Sundar C's Gangers (2025).